 - Select suitable accounting software

 - Make sure your software connects to HMRC

 - Ensure that your business’s processes provide for data to be entered regularly into your software.
 If you use an external bookkeeping service, you will need to agree changes to processing times with them, eg monthly or quarterly to weekly.

 Key aspects longer term for Income Tax and Corporation Tax (post 2020) are:

 - Businesses and Individuals will have a “Digital Tax Account” into which assorted information will be collated.

 - Businesses must keep all accounting information in a programme or app which can communicate directly with HMRC – no more paper records.
-A late concession form HMRC is that spreadsheets can be used but 2thye will have to communicate with HMRC systems possibly via additional software” (their words, paraphrased – no idea what this software will be)
+A late concession form HMRC is that spreadsheets can be used but thet will have to communicate with HMRC systems “possibly via additional software” (their words, paraphrased – no idea what this software will be, some type of gateway?)

 - Send updates to HMRC four times a year, with details of income, expenses and profit – HMRC is at pains to say these are not quarterly accounts, although to most of us looking at the proposals that seems like semantics.
-There will need to be a year end submission as well, for annual adjustments.
+There will need to be a year end submission as well, for annual adjustments, and the annual Self Assessment for other items – so in effect six returns a year.
 Some businesses will be eligible just to send “three lines” – income, expense and profit – but its unclear whether this concession is more than a fig leaf.

 - Exemption for businesses with turnover below £10,000